sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/i-ching-exercise.md

 ## Exercise Two
-Use the online [I-Ching](https://www.ichingonline.net/) and enter the prompt from above, Ask one of the LLM above to interpret the hexagram and compare the resulting interpretation with the one provided by the I-Ching website.
+Use the I-Ching fortune widget on this page and enter the prompt from above, Ask one of the LLM above to interpret the hexagram and compare the resulting interpretation with the one provided by the I-Ching website.